NolanJMcCafferty/jobs-research/README.md

 # Step 1:
    Scraping job data.

-Initial scraping done on Indeed.com using the script indeed.py gathered almost 15000 jobs postings.
-Includes the title, location, summary, and about the employer for the each job.
+Initial scraping done on Indeed.com using the script `indeed.py` gathered almost 15000 jobs postings.
+Includes the title, location, and summary for each job.

 # Step 2:
    Use Doc2Vec to vectorize text data.
+The only preparation done on the text data was to remove punctuation and make everything lowercase, done with `prepare.py`.

 # Step 3: